sarnold/google-re2/README.rst

 or build wheel packages using different tox environments::

   $ tox  # to run tests on all available python versions
-  $ tox -e py  # to run tests on the default system python
+  $ tox -e py  # to pip install in developer mode and run tests on the default system python
-  $ tox -e dev  # to install in developer mode and run tests
+  $ tox -e dev  # to build in place and run tests (more build output)
   $ tox -e deploy  # to build/check sdist and wheel targets